Waterbury, Connecticut

+Waterbury is a city in the U.S. state of Connecticut.
+Waterbury had a population of 114,403 as of the 2020 Census.
+The city is 33 mi southwest of Hartford and 77 mi northeast of New York City.
+Waterbury is the largest city in the Naugatuck Valley Planning Region and second-largest city in New Haven County.

 Throughout the first half of the 20th century, Waterbury had large industrial interests and was the leading center in the United States for the manufacture of brassware (including castings and finishings), as reflected in the nickname the "Brass City" and the city's motto Quid Aere Perennius? ("What Is More Lasting Than Brass?").
 It was also noted for the manufacture of watches and clocks (Timex).

 The city is alongside Interstate 84 (Yankee Expressway) and Route 8 and has a Metro-North railroad station with connections to Grand Central Terminal.
 Waterbury is also home to Post University and the regional campuses of the University of Connecticut, University of Bridgeport, Western Connecticut State University as well as Naugatuck Valley Community College.